JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 1. Keycloak

 **Keycloak** is arguably the most well-known and feature-rich open-source IAM solution.

 It's sponsored by Red Hat and is a mature, enterprise-ready platform.

+And im aware that there are companies using it as an auth to be passed on top of their internal web apps that are publically accesible.

 * **Key Features:** Single Sign-On (SSO), Multi-Factor Authentication (MFA), identity brokering (social login with GitHub, Google, etc.), user federation with LDAP/Active Directory, and fine-grained authorization policies.
 * **Protocols:** It's a powerhouse, supporting OAuth 2.0, OpenID Connect (OIDC), and SAML 2.0.
 * **Deployment:** Easy to deploy with Docker and Kubernetes, and it can be backed by standard databases like PostgreSQL or MySQL.